andrewvitrenko/SelfAssessment/Skills/JavaScript.md

   - Getters and setters: 🖐️ used
   - `__proto__`: 🖐️ used
   - `prototype`: 🖐️ used
-  - Equality operators: 🖐️ used
+  - Equality operators: e
-  - Logical operators: 🖐️ used
+  - Logical operators: e
-  - Logical Assignment: 🖐️ used
+  - Logical Assignment: e
   - Bitwise operators: 🖐️ used
-  - Ternary operator: 🖐️ used
+  - Ternary operator: e
-  - `void`: 🖐️ used
+  - `void`: e
   - `yield`: 🖐️ used
-  - `await`: 🖐️ used
+  - `await`: e
   - Template literal: 🖐️ used
   - Strict mode: 🖐️ used
   - Hoisting: 🖐️ used